The Second Secret of Sacred Geometry is Measurement

 When you build a structure using the solsticial quadrilateral as the foundation your design is alive and life-enhancing.
 Trees, for example, recognize the solsticial quadrilateral as alive and connect their energy to it, just like they do with another tree.
 Dogs love the energy and always find the center point to recharge their energy.
 Plants thrive when being planted in a measurement connected to the solsticial quadrilateral.
 These are just a few of the benefits of how using precise measurement you can affect the environment around you.

 It can also be used to harmonize homes.
 The solsticial quadrilateral helps neutralize the noxious electromagnetic earth energies that are found in the earth below our homes.
 These energies include water veins, faults, Hartmann and Curry grids and using this pattern can bring big relief to homes affected by these earth energies.

 The solsticial quadrilateral can be used to build anything from homes, office buildings and energetic structures like labyrinths to simple things like dog houses, gardens, beehives, and chicken coops.
 All of these structures are uniquely life-enhancing because of this second secret of measurement.

-In the Secrets of Sacred Geometry Certification Course, starting September 2018, Dominique Susani, will teach you how to calculate this fantastic measurement, and how to use it in art, designs, building structures, and much more.
+In the Secrets of Sacred Geometry Certification Course, May 9-16, 2020, Dominique Susani, will teach you how to calculate this fantastic measurement, and how to use it in art, designs, building structures, and much more.
 It is a once in a lifetime course that will change your life!